 Perhaps you are curious about drinking less, or you want to stop drinking completely.
-Alcohol free online communities can provide useful support and inspiration as you read about and interact with people who no longer drink.
+Alcohol free online communities can provide useful support and inspiration.
+You create connections as you interact with people who no longer drink.

 Maybe you have stopped drinking and would like to meet others who no longer drink.
 Or perhaps you are ready to pay it forward by being a resource for others who are looking to change their relationship with alcohol.

-Here are eleven alcohol free online communities dedicated to supporting people who want stop drinking – explore a few and you will find your niche.
+Here are some amazing alcohol free online communities.
+All are dedicated to supporting people who want to stop drinking – explore a few and you will find your niche.

 Alcohol Free Online Communities to Help You Stop Drinking

 Our mission is to allow anyone to experiment with the role of alcohol in their life by taking a 30-day alcohol free challenge.
-We support all paths on this journey and – above all else – respect the fact that your relationship with alcohol is an individual path.
-The Alcohol Experiment Community allows you to post journals, interact on the forums and be as open or anonymous as you choose.
+We support all paths on this journey.
+Above all else, we respect the fact that your relationship with alcohol is an individual path.
+The Alcohol Experiment Community allows you to journal, interact on the content and with other members, and be as open or anonymous as you choose.

-Based in the UK, the OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but what you gain.
-If you’re looking to kick the drink while also becoming happier, healthier, wealthier and more, I encourage you to check out their website.
+The OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but on what you gain.
+If you’re looking to kick the drink while also becoming happier, healthier, wealthier, and more, check out their website.
 Membership plans range from $24 – $187 and provide a wealth of information and community support.

 Living Sober is an exceptionally positive and encouraging worldwide community.
 I signed up and was instantly welcomed by the group.
-They took real interest in me and it was clear that it was a safe and positive place to be.
-You can be anonymous or not while writing blog posts, joining groups, posting photos and messaging other members directly.
+They took a real interest in me.
+It was clear that it was a safe and positive place to be.
+You can be anonymous or not while writing blog posts, joining groups, posting photos, and messaging other members directly.
 Living Sober was founded by Mrs. D – author of Mrs. D Is Going Without – who is still actively involved and blogging weekly.

 Hello Sunday Morning is a unique social community.
 Operating as both an app and a community – think of it as Facebook for sobriety.
-Fellow members post blogs, photos and words of encouragement as a means of supporting each other to take a break from alcohol.
-One of my favorite features is the Instagram campaign where you can share your hangover free Sunday morning using the hashtag #hellosundaymorning.
+Fellow members post blogs, photos, and words of encouragement.
+All as a means of supporting each other to take a break from alcohol.
+One of my favorite features is the Instagram campaign.
+You can share your hangover-free Sunday morning using the hashtag #hellosundaymorning.

-Club Soda is a UK based alcohol free online community with a simple motivation.
-In the founder Laura’s words: “We feel happier and healthier because we’ve changed our drinking, and we want to make it possible for more people to do the same and be successful.
-We want Club Soda to help you make the change you want.
-We are continually learning and developing so you can pick the tools and techniques that suit you.”
+Club Soda is a UK-based alcohol free online community with a simple motivation.
+In the founder Laura’s words: “We feel happier and healthier because we’ve changed our drinking.
+We want to make it possible for more people to do the same and be successful.
+Club Soda wants to help you make the change you want.
+We are continually learning and developing so you can pick the tools and techniques that suit you.”.
 They are a positive, uplifting mainstream community that I enjoy.
 Their membership is free and always will be.

-This is a world-wide community which includes free, self-empowering, science-based mutual help groups.
+This is a worldwide community that includes free, self-empowering, science-based mutual help groups.
 The program teaches self-empowerment, self-reliance, and self-directed change; provides educational and supportive meetings; encourages individuals to recover from addiction to live satisfying lives; and evolves as scientific knowledge in addiction recovery evolves.

 Soberistas is a paid site that allows 50 free page views before charging you for membership.
 This community includes blogs, articles, advice from doctors and so much more.
-I liked the diversity of its members and how everyone can find someone they can relate to – young, old, new to recovery or a seasoned pro.
+I liked the diversity of its members.
+Everyone can find someone they can relate to – young, old, new to recovery, or a seasoned pro.
 It is a site focused 100% on women and 100% on sobriety (meaning they do not believe in moderation).
 The founder of Soberistas, Lucy Rocca, is an inspirational author.
 She launched the website in November 2012 after closing the door on a 20-year-long stint of binge drinking.

 This subreddit is a place to motivate each other to control or stop drinking.
-They welcome anyone who wishes to join in by asking for advice, sharing experiences and stories, or just encouraging someone who is trying to quit or cut down.
+They welcome anyone who wishes to join in.
+Ask for advice, share experiences and stories, or just encourage someone who is trying to quit or cut down.

 Additional alcohol free online communities and forums that you may find helpful include: